 Where to Stay in Bangkok

 There are a few different districts and areas to stay within Bangkok and each has its own unique character, style, and attractions.
-Here are a few suggestions on where to go in Bangkok to find some of the best places to stay.
+Here are a few suggestions on where to stay in Bangkok for 2 nights to find some of the best places to stay.
 Airbnb is also very popular in Bangkok, get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
 We have also written a guide on Where to Stay in Bangkok – A Complete Guide.

 Sukhumvit is the modern heart of Bangkok.
 This is one of the newest, most happening districts in the city, a place full of bars, businesses and endless shopping malls.
 The Bangkok Skytrain runs along the length of this long, long road and makes for an easy way to get around Bangkok.
 Some of the best hotel choices here include the Movenpick for mid-range travellers or for those looking for some luxury then the Bangkok Marriot in Sukhumvit is one of the best hotels in the entire city.
 Sukhumvit isn’t always the cheapest of locations to be based but if you’rere looking for excellent accommodation options, then this is the area for you.